CreamElDudJafar/Pokemon_Celebrations/README.md

 - OAK Battle post game
 - GYM LEADER AND ELITE 4 REMATCHES POST GAME
 - Message when PC is full
+- SS Anne Icon In Town Map
 - Check IV/DV - hold start/select and press STATS - EXP BAR - Caught Icon in battle
 - Moon Stone can be bought in Celadon Mart- Moon Stone can be bought in Celadon Mart
 - Rockets Received a buff in levels and parties
 - Reusable Repel B/W
 - KARATE CHOP is now a FIGHTING TYPE instead of NORMAL
 - Gust is now a Flying Type instead of NORMAL
 - Attack after waking up from Sleep
 - Can click A Button on Snorlax to use Poke Flute
 - Sleep engine fixed (it works now like gen 2 - max 6 turns)
 - Removed 25% chance for enemy stat down moves to miss
 - Swift will not hit throught Fly or Dig - Ghost now deals SUPER EFFECTIVE on Psychic Pokémon
 - Can Push Up and Down on Stat Screen to switch Pokemon
 - Can teleport inside buildings and caves